Clifford-Joshua/GALLERIC-HUB/README.md

 ### React Icons

+### axios

 # Authentications

 ### Auth0

 # 🚀 Learning & Experimenting

-#### This project is my first time exploring Tailwind CSS and Vite while building a responsive image gallery website.
+#### This project is my first time exploring Tailwind CSS and Vite while building a responsive image gallery and video website.
 The goal is to improve my understanding of modern web development best practices.This a personal project based on helping me improve......

 # 💡 Feedback & Contributions